Sudden Hearing Loss: Diagnosis, Management, and Recovery

 -

-Avoid Loud Noises: Protect your ears from excessive noise exposure by using earplugs or noise-canceling headphones.
+Avoid Loud Noises: Protect your ears from excessive noise by using earplugs or noise-canceling headphones.

 -